 Germ 10-14 days

-These long tapered Italian peppers have thin walls, a crunchy texture and come in three beautiful colors.
+Long tapered Italian peppers with thin walls, a crunchy texture and come in three beautiful colors.
 Red is the sweetest with the beautiful shaded purple having a more deep pepper flavor and the golden offers a gentle sweetness.
 Plants flourish with fruits that are great for frying, stuffing or sliced into rings for salads.
 20 seeds.

 Indoors- Start 8-10 weeks before last frost, 1/4” deep with soil temperatures 70-80 degrees.
 Liquid fertilize seedlings every 7-10 days.
 Transplant 18” apart when danger of frost has passed and when soil is 65 degrees.